Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds… James 1:2

 Back then, I didn’t realize that it’s not about me.
 It’s about Him.
 And what His Son did for me…for all of us.
 But I was only focused on my pain and what I was going through.
 The work He does in me, through my yielded heart, is for my good and His glory…even when that work comes through pain.
 But I have to surrender – everything – even my perceived control.

 If you are struggling with a trial, or many trials, I encourage you to lay it all down at the feet of the One who is walking beside you.
-Yield your heart to God and wait patiently on Him.
+Yield your heart to God, seek out His Promises in His Word (the Bible), and wait patiently on Him.
 If you are hurting and wondering why these things are happening to you, please know that God Himself is actively working in your life to build up the characteristics, in YOU, that reflect His image.
 That will bring hope that does not disappoint…making you mature and complete; not lacking anything.